WIRELESS THERMOMETER BASICS

 B) You can manage even more thermometers at once.
-You'll even be able to give them nicknames (coming soon).
+You can even give them nicknames and photos to ID them.

 C) It’s not one or the other, you can use it and still use the display.
 In fact, the display automatically relays the signal so that you can roam further from the kitchen.

 D) The display timer cannot show you videos of adorable baby sloths.